 Farewell to winter, hello to longer days spent outdoors!

 This time of year is bittersweet for us Vermonters that enjoy living in a snowy climate.
-We say goodbye to snow play and say hello to ice, frozen ground and mud.
+We say goodbye to snow play and hello to frozen mud.

 Along with spring conditions, come longer days, which our barnyard friends rejoice in.
-We all become energized, dust off the brushes and get ready to shed our winter coats.
+We all become energized and get ready to shed our winter coats.

 Longer days give us energy to clean the barns, so If you visit us in springtime, we might just hand you a shovel.
 But then of course mother nature likes to keep us guessing.
 We anticipate sunny days over 32 degrees, but sometimes they don’t arrive soon enough.
 One thing’s for sure, Daylight Savings Time always arrives on schedule.

 Okay, are you ready to spring forward and lose a precious hour of sleep?
-I’m not sure I am, but here are 8 healthy tips to help you out.
+Not sure I am, but here are 8 ways to make your adjustment a little smoother.

 1. Get Your Sleep

 Sleeping 8 – 9 hours a night is ideal for your body.
 If you don’t want to lose an hour of sleep, start your bedtime routine an hour earlier.
-Consider natural sleep aids, much like CBD, to support your natural circadian rhythm to the new time.
+Consider natural sleep aids like CBD to support your circadian rhythm.

 2. Get Outside and Move